jimdigriz/portier-nginx/README.md

     /etc/init.d/nginx start
     php -S 127.0.0.1:8000 -t /opt/portier/nginx/webroot

 On your workstation, point your browser at http://localhost:1080 and type in your email address to start off the authentication.
-If it is successful, you should see the [`phpinfo()`](https://secure.php.net/manual/en/function.phpinfo.php) splash screen and if you scroll down you should find `$_SERVER['HTTP_REMOTE_USER']` is set to your email address.
+If it is successful, you should see the [`phpinfo()`](https://secure.php.net/manual/en/function.phpinfo.php) splash screen and if you scroll down you should find `$_SERVER['HTTP_X_PORTIER_NGINX_EMAIL']` is set to your email address.

 ## Functional Description